cryptNG/chainspeak/readme.md

 ## Privacy by Design

-We built ChainSpeak around the principle of “share nothing you don’t have to.”
+We built DeepThought around the principle of “share nothing you don’t have to.”
 Here’s what stays private:

 - **Your Full Private Key**
   Never shared with AI, never exposed in logs.